 There’s very little machine downtime which is essential when you’re producing large volumes of parts, which is very common in the automotive industry.

-Modern CNC machining is an extremely precise manufacturing process, which is needed for automotive applications.
+Modern CNC machining is an extremely precise manufacturing process, which is needed for many automotive applications.

 Car parts need to be accurate if you want the engine, transmission, and other moving parts to work properly.
 CNC machines maintain high precision and great repeatability when producing thousands of parts.
 The computer control aspect of the machines helps prevent human errors.